 Observe the comet as it is sitting on a desk.
 Make note of some of its physical characteristics, for example:

 - shape

 - color

-- smell
+- $\bullet {\rm ~smell}$

-Now bring the comet over to the light source (overhead projector) and place it on top.
-Observe what happens to the comet.
+Now bring the comet over to a high intensity light source (overhead projector), or heat source (hairdryer) and place it on top.
+Observe what happens.

 4.9.2 Comet Strength